microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.Range"></a><a name="com.microsoft.range">**com.microsoft.Range**</a>

+  Creates a sequence of numbers that begins at `start` and extends by increments of `delta` up to but not including `limit`.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.